 (3) In investigating a complaint, the department may review:

-(a) the type and condition of equipment and procedures used by an emergency medical service to provide care at the scene or during prehospital or interfacility transportation or in other out-of-hospital care settings;
+(a) the type and condition of equipment and procedures used by an emergency medical service to provide care at the scene during prehospital or interfacility transportation or in other out-of-hospital care settings;

 (b) the condition of any vehicle or aircraft used as an ambulance;

 (c) general performance by an emergency medical service; and

 (d) the results of any investigation conducted by the board concerning patient care by an emergency care provider who was, at the time of the complaint, providing care through the emergency medical service that is the subject of a complaint under investigation by the department.